steven4547466/MatchmakingService/Docs/docs/maindocs.md

     | Player | The player that caused the queue to not start |
     | string | The reason the queue did not start |

+!!! note "Note"
+    The second and third return values are nil if the first value is true.

 ## Getting a Player's Party
 Gets a player's party.